TULSA, Okla. — These days almost everything is at a child's fingertip, including things parents don't want them to see.

 Kaup got on his son’s school-issued laptop and realized he could easily access explicit search results, pornography sites, and social media pages.

 “Facebook, and with child predators lurking out in the web, it’s very important Tulsa Public Schools gets this addressed,” he said.

-The Director of Communications for Tulsa Public Schools said they have filters on Chromebooks to help block inappropriate sites and content; and they are still making improvements.
+Emma Garrett, the Director of Communications for Tulsa Public Schools, said the district has filters on Chromebooks to help block inappropriate sites and content; and they are still making improvements.

-Parents with concerns should contact their school leader or can email TPS Director of Communications, Emma Garrett at firstname.lastname@example.org.
+Parents with concerns should contact their school leader or email Garrett at email@example.com.